 It covers the cost of your semi-private room.
 Medicare Part A does NOT cover many of the actual treatments that might occur, such as scans or surgeries.
 Those fall under Part B.

-The cost of Medicare Part A for most people is nothing.
+The cost of Medicare Part A for most people at age 65 is $0.
 This is because during your working years you have paid taxes to pre-fund the premiums for your hospital benefits.
 If you don’t automatically qualify for premium-free coverage, most individuals can still apply for it.
 You’ll pay a hefty monthly premium to get it though.

 What is Medicare Part B?